aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/secure-pdf-documents/_index.md

 {{% alert color="primary" %}}

 If the spreadsheet contains formulas, it is best to call [**Workbook.calculateFormula()**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#calculateFormula--) just before rendering it to PDF.
-This ensures that formula dependent values are recalculated and the correct values are rendered in the PDF.
+This ensures that **formula‑dependent** values are recalculated and the correct values are rendered in the PDF.

 {{% /alert %}}
 {{< app/cells/assistant language="nodejs-cpp" >}}